Abandoned & Little-Known Airfields:

 A small paved ramp area was on the southeast side of the airfield.

-There did not appear to be any hangars depicted on the map,
+There did not appear to be any hangars depicted on the map, just one very small building along the side of the ramp.

 Drag racing historian Bret Kepner said that drag racing occurred on the former Cotati runways as early as 1952,